ashleygay/adaboy/README.md

   + ./launch.sh

 * Done so far:
-  + Creating a Dockerfile for GPS with the right environment
+  + Created a Dockerfile for GPS with the right environment
-  + We are modifying the emulator to make it compile nicely without the STL
+  + Modified the emulator to make it compile nicely without the STL
   + We modified the generated Ada bindings to make them work with our emulator
      * We ignore the warnings about absent default constructors, we don't use them
   + Cleanup of the git and setup of the final project architecture
+  + Prototype of the Ada rendering code is in src/main.adb

 * TODO:
-  + include all the toolchains used such as:
   + Cross compile correctly

-    + Do the display
+For more details see NOTES.md